dkter/elsewhere/README.md

 - Tap the plus button in the top right
 - Add this URL under "Repository address": `https://apt.izzysoft.de/fdroid/repo`

 Then, download Elsewhere through the F-Droid client once the index has been fetched.
-You can also pick it manually from: https://apt.izzysoft.de/fdroid/index/apk/me.davidteresi.elsewhere
+You can also download it manually from: https://apt.izzysoft.de/fdroid/index/apk/me.davidteresi.elsewhere

 ### APK download